croxton/Stash/docs/working_with_files.md

 	{/exp:structure_entries}
 	</ul>

-* You want Stash to read the template file the first time it encounters it and save the contents to the database so that the next time the main navigation is displayed it is pulling it from the database rather than reading a file (reading files is slow)
+You want Stash to read the template file the first time it encounters it and save the contents to the database so that the next time the main navigation is displayed it is pulling it from the database rather than reading a file (reading files is slow)
-* The navigation should be cached for 60 minutes
+The navigation should be cached for 60 minutes.
-* Create a file at /path/to/stash_templates/main_nav.html
-* Include it in your template like this:
+Create a file at /path/to/stash_templates/main_nav.html Include it in your template like this:
  	{exp:stash:get
     		name="main_nav"
     		scope="site"